quicwg/ack-frequency/draft-iyengar-quic-delayed-ack.md

 Delay field.

+# Multiple ACK-FREQUENCY Frames {#multiple-frames}

+An endpoint can send multiple ACK-FREQUENCY frames, and each one of them can have different values.
+An endpoint MUST use a sequence number of 0 for the first ACK-FREQUENCY frame it constructs and sends, and a strictly increasing value thereafter.

+An endpoint MUST allow reordered ACK-FREQUENCY frames to be received and processed, see Section 13.3 of {{QUIC-TRANSPORT}}.

+On the first received ACK-FREQUENCY frame in a connection, an endpoint MUST immediately record all values from the frame.
+The sequence number of the frame is recorded as the largest seen sequence number.
+The new Packet Tolerance and Update Max Ack Delay values MUST be immediately used for delaying acknowledgements; see {{sending}}.

+On subsequently received ACK-FREQUENCY frames, the endpoint MUST check if this is a more recent frame than any previous ones, as follows:

+- If the enclosing packet number is not greater than the largest one seen so far, the endpoint MUST ignore this frame.

+- If the sequence number in the frame is greater than the largest one seen so far, the endpoint MUST immediately replace old recorded state with values received in this frame.
+The endpoint MUST start using the new values immediately for delaying acknowledgements; see {{sending}}.
+The endpoint MUST also replace the recorded sequence number.

 # Sending Acknowledgments {#sending}

+Prior to receiving an ACK-FREQUENCY frame, endpoints send acknowledgements as specified in Section 13.2.1 of {{QUIC-TRANSPORT}}.

-On receiving an ACK-FREQUENCY frame, an endpoint will have an updated `max_ack_delay` and a `Packet Tolerance` threshold for sending an acknowledgement.
-The endpoint MUST send an acknowledgement when either of the two thresholds are met.
-That is, an endpoint MUST send an acknowledgement when one of the following conditions are met:
+On receiving an ACK-FREQUENCY frame and updating its recorded `max_ack_delay` and `Packet Tolerance` values ({{multiple-frames}}), the endpoint MUST send an acknowledgement when one of the following conditions are met:

-- Since the last acknowledgement was sent, the number of received ack-eliciting packets is greater than or equal to `Packet Tolerance`.
+- Since the last acknowledgement was sent, the number of received ack-eliciting packets is greater than or equal to the recorded `Packet Tolerance`.

 - Since the last acknowledgement was sent, `max_ack_delay` amount of time has passed.